pulumi/workshops/cloudflare-pulumi/README.md

 ### **Demo 1**: Presenter Prep

 Deploy the `-demo` app.
 Follow the [GitHub repo with the code](https://github.com/desteves/pulumi-cloudflare-workers-ai) to deploy the `test` stack under `/infra/`.
-Note, a Pulumi ESC environment is also required.
+Note, that a Pulumi ESC environment is also required.

 Example of the `Environment`: